Peru Iquitos Jungle canopy walk Iquitos Lodge

 Jaguars in Peru

-To check the most popular Time to Trek in Peru or the best Trails and our 3-week Itinerary, check out our 21 days in Peru post.
-The best time for spotting Jaguars in the Manu Biosphere Reserve from May to July is during the Jaguar Season.
+Check out our 21 Days in Peru post to find the most popular Time to Trek in Peru, the best Trails, and our 3-week Itinerary.
+During the Jaguar Season from May to July, the best time to spot Jaguars in the Manu Biosphere Reserve is during the Jaguar Season.

 • What is Altitude Sickness?